marcstreeter/boke/src/content/posts/bluesky-comments.md

 I ended up with three main pieces:

 1. The main comments component that fetches and displays the thread.
 2. A reply component that handles rendering individual posts and their replies.
+Also includes metadata and a link to the original Bluesky post.
 3. An embed component for rich content like images and open graph previews.

 This separation made each piece reasonably manageable, reasonable, and small.